stevenliebregt/fun_time/README.md

 }
 ```

-The above will print `Starting: Heavy calculations` when the function starts, and `Heavy calculations: Done in <duration>` on completion.
+The above will print `Starting: Heavy calculations on: Hello, world.` when the function starts, and `Heavy calculations on: Hello, world.: Done in <duration>` on completion.

 ### Configuration

 There are various attributes that allow you to configure the behavior of the `fun_time` attribute.

-- `message` allows you to set a message that will be printed when starting, and when done.
+- `message` allows you to set a message that will be printed when starting, and when done, the message is passed directly to the `format!` macro, so the arguments to the function can be used in the message (provided they have `Debug` or `Display`).
 - `when` allows you to configure when the timing should be collected.
 The possible values for this are: `"always"` which
   as the name might suggest will always collect timing information, and `"debug"` which will only collect when
   `cfg!(debug_assertions)` evaluates to `true`.